 HOW TO OBTAIN THE PATIENT SAFETY CERTIFICATE

-- To complete the Patient Safety Certificate application, please complete a Patient Safety Declaration Form prior to enrollment in I SY E 699 Advanced Independent Study/I SY E 961 Graduate Seminar in Industrial Engineering.
+- To complete the Patient Safety Certificate application, please complete a Patient Safety Declaration Form prior to enrollment of I SY E 699 Advanced Independent Study/I SY E 961 Graduate Seminar in Industrial Engineering.

-- The semester of your graduation, please complete the Patient Safety Certificate Completion Form and obtain your advisor’s signature and upload to online system; Send email confirmation of completion of certificate requirements to firstname.lastname@example.org.
+- The semester of your graduation, please complete the Patient Safety Certificate Completion Form and obtain your advisor’s signature and upload to online system; Send email of confirmation of completion of certificate requirements to firstname.lastname@example.org.

 Any questions about this process can be directed to email@example.com.